 A network penetration test typically employs globally accepted approaches based on the Penetration Testing Execution Standard (PTES).
 This will include:

-- Intelligence Gathering — discovery of all accessible systems and their respective services to obtain as much information as possible.
+- Intelligence Gathering — the discovery of all accessible systems and their respective services to obtain as much information as possible.

 - Threat Modeling — identifying vulnerabilities within systems via automated scans and deep-dive manual testing techniques.